Grant Writing Short Courses & Workshops

 3) Target NIH application date

-*Please note that participants will be asked to submit either their grant and summary statement (if preparing an application for resubmission) or a draft specific aims document (if preparing a new grant proposal) by Friday, January 10th.
+*Please note that participants will be asked to submit either their grant and summary statement (if preparing an application for resubmission) or a draft specific aims document (if preparing a new grant proposal) prior to the first session.

 If you have any questions about this course or would like more information, please contact Amanda Spickard, Director of Research Strategy and Development, at firstname.lastname@example.org or 617-432-1711.